pantheon-systems/composer-lock-docker/README.md

 - Upload `composer-json` to supply the composer.json file (required).
 - Upload `composer-lock` to supply an initial lock file (optional).

-Additional flags to pass via curl:
+Additional flags may be provided via curl:

 - `prefer-source`
 - `prefer-dist`